upendra-tarnoju/exam-portal/README.md

 ## User characterstics
 ### Admin
 > The administrator is the main user of the system.
-Admin can approve or decline new examiners.
+He can approve or decline new examiners.
 He can view all details related to examiners, different exams created by examiners.
 ### Examiner
-> Examiner have ability to create questions and its options and loaded into the software.
-Examiners will approve students for the particular examinations.
+> Examiner have ability to create questions and its options and loaded into the software.He can either create student or can upload csv file containing stuent information.
+He will approve students for the particular examinations.
-### Student
+### Student (To be achieved)
 > The student would be able to logon to the system and take his/her examination.
 He can also check previous examination result.
 Student would get result immediately after giving examination.

 ## Modules